vkdinventor/MyRecycleView/README.md

 # MyRecycleView
-This is simple example of horizontal ListView by using RecycleView.
+This example scan available wifi network and display ssid of available wifi in a List.
+Listview is implemented by using RecycleView.